-Participation instructions for the webinars will be made available on the website of the Housing and Community Development Division at www.fresno.gov/housing under the 'Notice of Funding Available' tab.
+Webinars will be made available on the website of the Community Development Division at www.fresno.gov/housing under the 'Notices of Funding Available' tab.

-One-to-One Technical Assistance
+One-on-One Technical Assistance

-You may schedule a one-on-one meeting with City staff member responsible for administering the NOFA during the period of January 16-20, 2023.
-Appointments are required and times will be based on City staff member availability.
-The staff members for each NOFA are:
+You may schedule a one-on-one meeting with the City staff member responsible for administering the programs under each NOFA.
+Appointments are required and times will be based on City staff availability.
+Contact the appropriate team lead at:

-Homeless and Homelessness Prevention
+Homeless Housing and Services